drwpow/blog/posts/responsive-type-scales-in-css.md

 This blog post will cover:

 1. Responsive Type Scales: the basics
-1. Responsive Type Scale: the theory
+1. Responsive Type Scales: the theory
 1. tips / faqs

 “But is this for me?”
 You’ll ask. **Yes.
 Yes, this is for you.** If you type words and put them on